 You’ll need to avoid any strenuous exercise or other activity for two weeks.
 No lifting of anything more than a gallon of milk is also important over this time.

-Schedule a Client Consultation In Knoxville, TN
+Schedule an Erectile Dysfunction Treatment Consultation In Chattanooga or Knoxville, TN

 If you are in Chattanooga or Knoxville TN, Northern Georgia, Huntsville AL or the surrounding areas and have questions about advanced erectile dysfunction care, call (423) 778-4MEN (4636) or visit our contact us page to schedule an appointment with Dr. Shridharani today!